 18 to 24 year olds are more than 2x as likely than 45 to 54 year olds to use social media for health-related discussions. -Source Advertising Health

 In other sectors, it is common practice to respond to complaints within 3 working days.
-However, when it comes to digital marketing for healthcare organizations, you are expected to reply within 24 hours.
+However, when it comes to medical communications for organizations, you are expected to reply within 24 hours.
 Why does this differ?
 Because a complaint about a medical service could mean an immediate need for assessment, so booking an appointment to follow up this complaint is imperative.

 Medically related complaints need to be addressed quickly and go through a well-structured process: